Are you looking for a hidden gem in old Istanbul? You’ve found it.

 If you’re in the market for something more substantial, there are plenty of furniture and home decor options.
 Whether you’re looking to rummage through antique shops for a rug or a modern piece of art, you’ll find it in Balat.

-When it comes to souvenir shopping, Balat is a veritable treasure trove, as we have already mentioned.
+As we have already mentioned, Balat is a veritable treasure trove for souvenir shopping.
 The neighborhood is home to many art galleries and shops selling handmade goods, so you’re sure to find something unique to take home with you.

 If you’re looking for traditional Turkish souvenirs to take home to your family and friends, stop by one of the many jewelry stores in Balat.
 Here, you’ll find an array of colorful Turkish evil eye charms and other trinkets that make for great low-cost gifts and souvenirs.